catalyzeio/paas-onboarding-docs/the-paas-cli.md

 >   — William M. Briggs

 # Quickstart
 To use the CLI, it is assumed that you've already got an environment provisioned and set up a contract with Catalyze.
+If you have not yet done this, you can sign up and get started [here](https://catalyze.io/signup/paas).

 ## Installing
 Follow the instructions at [https://github.com/catalyzeio/catalyze-paas-cli](https://github.com/catalyzeio/catalyze-paas-cli).